Sherwood Ross: Family history

 Ross spent his boyhood in Chicago's Logan Square neighborhood, where he grew up in the same row of buildings as Shel Silverstein, who was three years his senior.
-Ross’ father, Boris, immigrated to the United States from Kiev after fighting as a teenager in the 1917 Russian Revolution.
+Ross' father, Boris, immigrated to the United States from Kiev after fighting as a teenager in the 1917 Russian Revolution.
 Even though he fought for the prevailing side in the conflict and suffered stab wounds, Boris Ross was forced to help his family flee Soviet Russia because of continued persecution against Jews.
-Boris Ross moved to Chicago where he met Sherwood Ross’ mother, Libbe, who later became an elementary school teacher.
+Boris Ross moved to Chicago, where he met Sherwood Ross’ mother, Libbe, who later became an elementary school teacher.
 The family moved to Miami in the late 1940s when Ross was in high school.
-He graduated from Miami Senior High.
-Ross married and divorced three times, but had a 30-year relationship with Dolores Curry of Sturgis, S.D.
+He graduated from Miami Senior High School.
+Ross married and divorced three times, but had a 30-year relationship with Dolores Curry of Sturgis, South Dakota.
 He sired four children and five grandchildren.
-In 1975, he purchased Woodrow Wilson's former governor's mansion in Princeton, N.J., but lost it in a divorce five years later.
+In 1975, he purchased Woodrow Wilson's former governor's mansion in Princeton, New Jersey, but lost it in a divorce five years later.
 He was a New York City YMCA-league squash champion in the early 1970s, and competed in USATF masters track and field events well into his 80s.
 He died in June 2018 from injuries resulting from a traumatic fall in July 2016 that happened while he was walking to the gym in his Little Havana neighborhood.